A Jedi's Fight - A Star Wars Fan Fiction Story

 The Tychorion drifted in static position in orbit around Dalmaran.
 General Crix Madine walked over to the transport bay as a small transport ship from Irithim arrived.
 After the ship's landing the small figure of Leia Organa Solo immediately came down the ramp of the ship.

-"Welcome on board, Your Highness," The general said with a slight bow.
+"Welcome on board, Leia," The general said with a slight bow.

 "Welcome on board of the Tychorion, captain To'lo'imon," Madine said and brought a formal salute.